Best Acoustic Guitar Under 300 – The Sweet Spot for Value

 Best Acoustic Guitar Under 300 Dollars Selection Methodology

-We only included steel 6-string of the best acoustic guitars for the money that is generally within 15/16ths of a full-sized instrument for their type and only ones that are widely available from online music equipment retailers in the USA.
+We only included steel 6-string acoustic guitars of the best for the money that are generally within 15/16ths of a full-sized instrument for their type and only ones that are widely available from online music equipment retailers in the USA.
 The types of acoustic guitars not included here are Acoustic-ElectricClassical / Nylon StringTravel, Silent, and Parlor Guitars.

 About the Author and Contributors